Skip to content

 import { createPrivateKey } from "node:crypto";

-• Keep the private key in a secret manager (AWS Secrets Manager, GCP Secret Manager, Vault) or an injected environment variable — never commit it.
+• Keep the private key in a secret manager, such as AWS Secrets Manager, GCP Secret Manager, or Vault.
+An environment variable is also correct.
+Never commit the key.

-• Only the public key is exposed, and only through the JWKS endpoint.
+• The server publishes the public key only, and only at the JWKS endpoint.